 When I say castle, I’m talking about the building, but also the surrounding park (Royal Park) with 2 lakes, the Tea House, the Administrator’s House and the Princess Ileana’s House.

-But the architecture will make you stop every 2 minutes to take pictures.
+But the architecture will make you stop every 2 minutes to take pictures and stare at it.
 Especially when you get to the balcony from the inner yard.

 Just before finishing the tour, you get in the small inner yard, where is a small well, where you can toss a coin and make a wish.